-If you answered, just one YES or NO to all the questions above – you should learn the Bottom Arm Spin Turn to help give you a little boost in speed through your Backstroke to Breaststroke turn, but not making anything too technical.
+If you answered, just one YES or NO to all the questions above – you should learn the Bottom Arm Spin Turn (or sometimes called a Touch & Go Turn) to help give you a little boost in speed through your Backstroke to Breaststroke turn, but not making anything too technical.

 Let’s Work Together!

 At SLAF, we offer different kinds of virtual coaching – whether you need help with Dryland or your own Swim Training, we have your back!
 Check out our virtual coaching packages below!

 If I were to invert those answers above, that’s actually the order I would teach the Crossover Turns to my swimmers as well.
 Always start your youngest ones learning and comprehending how to do the Bottom Arm Spin Turn (ages 6-10).
 Then, as they get better at Breaststroke and Pullouts, progress them to the Top Arm Spin Turn (ages 10-14).
 And finally, teach your higher level kids the Backstroke Flipturn Modification Turn (14+).
 Obviously, there can be some variability in within those ages – but you get the picture.